The Hamamatsu Festival celebrates the birth of children and falls over the annual holiday Children’s Day (May 5).

 What happens?

 There are two distinct parts to the festival.
 The first is a procession of floats that resemble small temples, each carrying musicians.
-The second part of the festival is a huge kite flying festival with each neighbourhood competing with their own giant kite.
+The second part of the festival is a huge kite flying festival with each neighborhood competing with their own giant kite.

 Schedule